rsksmart/devportal-1.0/_rsk/node/configure/autominer.md

 Now you have an RSK node running locally!
 It will create blocks only for new transactions, or arbitrarily by using the `evm_mine` RPC call.

-As a result you should be able to do this
+As a result, you should be able to do this

 ![autominer_demo](/assets/img/rsk/autominer_demo.mov)